EPFL-ENAC/CCFatiguePlatform/README.md

 # CCFatigue Platform

-CCFatigue platform is an initiative from CCLab that aims at facilitating manipulation and storage of new and pre-existing data.
-It is composed of two main sections, the database is where all the data is stored, whereas the modules section is used for manipulating data.
+CCFatiguePlatform is an initiative from CCLab that aims to develop a web application to faciltate manipulation and harmonized storage of composite materials testing datasets.

+# Data
-# Standard data format
+## Standard data format
+>>>> HERE NEEDS A LINK TO SAMPLE DATA IN STANDARD FORMAT.

+>>>> HERE ADD METADATA SCHEME (FIGURE 1 WHEN FINAL)

 |Directory naming convention|
 |---------------------------|
 |\Laboratory\Researcher\Test Type\Date\ *filename*